Gastegui/JanAI-AI/Image Recognition/README.md

-# This is a guide for setting up the environment to work with TensorFlow in Windows using WSL
+# This is a guide for setting up the environment to work with PyTorch in Windows using WSL

 ### If you don't have an Nvidia GPU, don't bother doing all this